TheNewNormal/coreos-osx/README.md

 CoreOS-Vagrant GUI for Mac OS X is a Mac Status bar App which works like a wrapper around the coreos-vagrant command line tool.
 [CoreOS](https://github.com/coreos/coreos-vagrant) is a Linux distribution made specifically to run [Docker](https://www.docker.io/) containers.
+For now it is only for standalone CoreOS VM, cluster support might come at same stage later one.

 ![CoreOS-Vagrant-GUI L](coreos-vagrant-gui.png "CoreOS-Vagrant-GUI")